The Naked Brothers Band (album): Development

-Nickelodeon saw The Naked Brothers Band: The Movie at the Hamptons International Film Festival, in late 2005.
+A former Nickelodeon executive saw The Naked Brothers Band: The Movie at the Hamptons International Film Festival, in late 2005.
 They picked the show up in 2006.
 Polly Draper asked her boys to record all the music for the series as an album.
+Nat and Alex's jazz pianist father Michael Wolff wrote the underscore and produced the music with Michael A. Levine.

 Writing

 After being asked to record an album, the brothers began writing several songs for the show.
 The songs had a pop style, directed more for younger viewers.
 Alex was only able to write two songs for the series, due to being 8 at the time.

 Release

-The album released on October 7, 2007, and debuted at #23 on the Billboard 200.
+The album released on October 7, 2007, and debuted at #23 on the Billboard 200 for 3 weeks.